Reporting the sale or exchange of real estate

 Declaration of sale or exchange of a property held by a taxpayer

-The sale or exchange of the building must be declared the taxation year in which it was sold or exchanged.
+The sale or exchange of the building must be declared for the tax year in which it was sold or exchanged.

 The date chosen is the date of the notarial deed, regardless of the date of payment by the purchaser.